luxfi/migrate/LLM.md

 3. **NEVER** commit random summary files - update THIS file
 4. Use JSONL as the intermediate format for all migrations
 5. All new VM types must implement both Exporter and Importer interfaces
+6. **IMPORTANT**: Block import alone is NOT sufficient - state trie must be migrated too

 ---